jdleesmiller/jdleesmiller.github.io/_drafts/lessons-from-building-node-apps-docker.markdown

 ### Setting up `nodemon` in Development

-Now that we have distinct development and production images, let's make the development image a bit more developer-friendly by running the application under [nodemon](https://github.com/remy/nodemon) for automatic reloads within the container when we change a source file.
+Now that we have distinct development and production images, let's see how to make the development image a bit more developer-friendly by running the application under [nodemon](https://github.com/remy/nodemon) for automatic reloads within the container when we change a source file.
 After running
 ```shell
 $ docker-compose run --rm chat npm install --save-dev nodemon
 ```